fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Since the Quraysh gave little weight to Muhammad's message, Muhammad took to spreading his message to the merchants and pilgrims that frequented Mecca.
 After several unsuccessful negotiations, he found hope with some men from Medina.
 The Arab population of Yathrib were somewhat familiar with monotheism because a Jewish community existed in that city.
 Muhammad met with a few members of the two tribes of Medina, the Aws and Khazraj, twice, at a hill known as al-'Aqabah near Mina, where they pledged their allegiance to Muhammad and agreed to protect Muhammad if he were to migrated to Medina.
 Following the pledges at al-'Aqabah, Muhammad encouraged his followers to emigrate to Medina.
 The Quraysh attempted to stop the Muslims from emigrating to the city, however, almost all Muslims managed to leave.

-Arabs from Yathrib meet the prophet Mohammad  ﷺ    and invite him to stay in their city.
+Arabs from Yathrib meet the prophet Muhammadﷺ   and invite him to stay in their city.

 Yathrib at that time have just started recovering after interglabe wars.
 Many conservatiry old dwellers died in the war so majority of the popultation were young and they were eager to acquire something new.

 </details>

 <details>